Encoder-Only Image Registration: Methodology

 The design of the EOIR architecture is guided by the H-S and L-H assumptions.
-It is composed of three main components: an encoder for feature extraction, a set of flow estimators, and a deformation field composition module.
-In the following sections, we will detail each component and conclude with a discussion of the loss function for deep supervision \cite{lee2015deeply}.
+It comprises three main components: an encoder for feature extraction, a set of flow estimators, and a deformation field composition module.
+In the following sections, we detail each component and conclude with a discussion of the loss function for deep supervision \cite{lee2015deeply}.